Uncovering the Role of Thrombospodin-1 and Occludin as Potential Prognostic and Diagnostic Biomarkers in Traumatic Brain Injury

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Background: Traumatic brain injury (TBI) is a highly heterogeneous disease and achieving an accurate diagnosis remains a significant challenge.
+Traumatic brain injury (TBI) is a highly heterogeneous disease and achieving an accurate diagnosis remains a significant challenge.
 Biomarkers play a crucial role in minimizing the reliance on invasive techniques like computed tomography, which also have significant economic costs.
-Methods: Human samples were obtained from prospective cohort studies.
+Human samples were obtained from prospective cohort studies.
 Mice were subjected to an experimental model of traumatic brain injury.
-Biomarker levels, gene expression, and blood-brain barrier integrity were analyzed using ELISA, qRT-PCR, and Evans Blue assay; data were statistically evaluated using parametric or non-parametric tests as appropriate.
-Results: This work focuses on evaluating the role of matricellular protein thrombospondin-1 (TSP-1) and the tight junction proteins occludin and ZO-1 as potential biomarkers of TBI.
-We showed that lower serum TSP-1 levels correlated with poor patient outcome at 6 months compared to those patients with a good outcome.
-Additionally, the disruption of the blood-brain barrier (BBB) and subsequent release of tight junction proteins allowed us to identify occludin as a potential biomarker for prognosis in a cohort of TBI patients and as a diagnosis biomarker in a subgroup of patients with mild TBI.
-Conclusions: These findings highlight the critical role of TSP-1 in maintaining the BBB integrity and regulating the inflammatory response after TBI, supported by the worsened condition observed in TSP-1-deficient animals.
-These results demonstrate the potential of TSP-1 and occludin as valuable biomarkers for secondary injury and disease progression in patients with mild to moderate-severe TBI.
+Biomarker levels, gene expression, and blood–brain barrier integrity were analyzed using ELISA, qRT-PCR, and Evans Blue assay; data were statistically evaluated using parametric or non-parametric tests as appropriate.
+This study focuses on evaluating the role of matricellular protein thrombospondin-1 (TSP-1) and the tight junction proteins occludin and ZO-1 as potential biomarkers of TBI.
+We showed that lower serum TSP-1 levels correlated with poor patient outcomes at 6 months compared to those patients with a good outcome.
+Additionally, the disruption of the blood–brain barrier (BBB) and subsequent release of tight junction proteins allowed us to identify occludin as a potential biomarker for prognosis in a cohort of TBI patients and as a diagnosis biomarker in a subgroup of patients with mild TBI, but its discriminative power as a diagnosis biomarker appears modest, as reflected by an AUC of 0.693.
+On the other hand, ZO-1 exhibited increased levels but limited diagnostic utility.
+These findings highlight the critical role of TSP-1 in maintaining BBB integrity and regulating the inflammatory response after a TBI, supported by the worsened condition observed in TSP-1-deficient animals.
+These results demonstrate the potential of TSP-1 and occludin as valuable biomarkers for secondary injury and disease progression in patients with mild to moderate/severe TBI.